 - Acting for Claimant in multimillion pound claim for breach of fiduciary duty and negligence against ‘magic circle’ firm.
 Resolved on satisfactory terms.

 - Acting as sole and junior counsel on both sides in connection with claims alleging negligent handling of litigation, including acting for as sole counsel for defendant solicitors in a High Court action also brought against leading counsel and alleging negligence in connection with commercial fraud litigation.

-- Olden v Bishop & Light (2014, HHJ Vosper QC), successfully defended solicitors in two related actions after 8 days of trial.
+- Olden v Bishop & Light (2014), HHJ Vosper QC and EWCA Civ 201), successfully defended solicitors in two related actions.
 Claimant alleged negligence, breach of fiduciary duty and breach of statutory duty and sought both damages and an account of profits.
-In one of the two claims argued successfully that the claim should be dismissed on grounds of ex turpi causa, abuse of process and/or on the basis the claimant did not have clean hands because he effectively sought to recover the proceeds of crime.
+Argued successfully that one the claims should be dismissed on grounds of ex turpi causa.

 - Acting for the claimant in High Court negligence action against both solicitors and a barrister in connection with their handling of ancillary relief proceedings.